 Attribution for the maternal health population will be determined by the hospital at which the birth occurs and enrollment in an MMCO on December 31st of the MY.

+Additionally, if an individual gives birth twice during one MY, at different hospitals, QIP-NJ will attribute the individual twice, once at each birthing hospital.

 Attribution of the BH population will be determined as follows:

 For individuals who have three or more outpatient BH claims during the MY, AND two or more outpatient BH claims with a single hospital, the individual will be attributed to the hospital with the majority (plurality) of the individual’s outpatient BH claims.